rackerlabs/design-system/_component_design/table-pagination.md

 ## When to use

-Pagination is one way of dealing with large data sets.
-Use pagination when you wan to display a specific number of rows on a page and provide a way for the user to navigate from page to page.

-Another approach to address large data sets is the **Load More** button that when clicked scrolls the next set of rows into the current view.
+Consider using pagination when a table spans multiple pages.
+You can also address large data sets by adding a **Load More** button that when clicked, scrolls the next group of table results up and into view.

 {% endcolumn %}